 Until next time, have a great day, and give someone you love a big hug! 🙂

-Posted on May 3, 2014, in Art Talk, My Thoughts, Watercolor Paintings and tagged acrylics, colored pencils, Paint, paintings, pencil, The Successful Artist's Career Guide, watercolor.
+Posted on May 3, 2014, in Art Talk and tagged art, drawing, The Successful Artist's Career Guide.
 Bookmark the permalink.
 4 Comments.

 Sounds like a great book, Patsy.
 Have a great week!

 I need to check out that book!
 Thanks!